JDsnyke/PS4-Cheat-List/README.md

 * Add source next to game title

-* If available, upload cht and link it next to game title
+* If available, upload the relevant cht files and link it next to the game title

 ## List